• Nothing Found

 NYC taxi drivers take cash or credit card payments.

-Never accept a taxi ride from someone who approaches you in the terminal or arrivals hall convincing you to get in their taxi, they are usually unlicensed drivers.
+Never accept a taxi ride from someone who approaches you in the terminal or Arrivals Hall, they are usually unlicensed drivers.

 How to get from JFK to Times Square by subway